rust-lang/book/src/ch04-02-ownership.md

 programming languages.

 The second case, however, is different.
-In languages with a garbage collector (‘GC’), the GC handles that second case, and we, as the programmer, don’t need to think about it.
-Without GC, it’s the programmer’s responsibility to identify when memory is no longer being used, and explicitly return it, just as it was requested.
+In languages with a garbage collector (‘GC’), the GC will keep track and clean up memory that isn't being used anymore, and we, as the programmer, don’t need to think about it.
+Without GC, it’s our responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
 Doing this correctly has historically been a difficult problem.
 If we forget, we will waste memory.
 If we do it too early, we will have an invalid variable.
 If we do it twice, that’s a bug too.
 We need to pair exactly one `allocate()` with exactly one `free()`.

 Rust takes a different path.
 Remember our example?
 Here’s a version with `String`: